ufal/ParlaStats/documentation/ProgDoc.md

             - By default ParCzech corpus root for debug purposes.
     - **Methods:**
         - **`__get_relevant_tags_count(speech)`**
-            - Method for extracting the count of tokens, sentences, and named entity references for given utterance.
+            - Method for extracting the count of tokens, sentences, and named entity references for a given utterance.
-            - Iterates over the \<seg\> tags within the utterance and counts the number of \<s\> tag within it.
+            - Iterates over the \<seg\> tags within the utterance and counts the number of \<s\> tags within it.
-            - Then does the same for \<w> and \<name\> tag.
+            - Then do the same for \<w> and \<name\> tag.
             - *parameters:*
                 - `speech` - \<u\> element of the ParlaMint transcript .xml file.
             - *returns:*